 the Relevant Policies and Procedures are defined in Appendix 5.
-The General Regulations and the Relevant Policies and Procedures include the University's Admissions Policy and Terms and Conditions of Offer.
+The General Regulations and the Relevant Policies and Procedures include the University's Admissions Policy and Terms and the Recognition of Prior Learning; a process that allows applicants to gain recognition for skills or qualifications gained at work or elsewhere.
+This can be prior certificated learning (RPCL) or prior experiential learning (RPEL).

+Conditions of Offer.
 The terms of these two documents form part of the student contract, together with any pre-contract information (oral or written), including information contained in the University prospectus and any student-specific terms contained in each offer (but not included in these documents).